BottyGPT / DocsGPT deployment story

 Server and Docker (recap)

-- Stack: Deploy DocsGPT with
+- Stack: We deployed DocsGPT with

 Backend hosting (production)